psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 It was a pitiful thing to hear: ah, bitter loneliness, bitter patience of poor old women.
 That he knew well.
 But he was too weary, and his heart was nigh full of its own burthen.
 The words could not come to his lips.
 But at last he spoke.

-"Tha mo chridhe goirt," he said, with tears in his voice, as he put his hand on her bent shoulder; " my heart is sore."
+"Tha mo chridhe goirt," he said, with tears in his voice, as he put his hand on her bent shoulder; "my heart is sore."

 She put up her old face against his.

-"'S tha e ruidhinn mo chridhe," she whispered; " it is touching my heart you are."
+"'S tha e ruidhinn mo chridhe," she whispered; "it is touching my heart you are."

 After that they walked on slowly through the dripping mist, each dumb and brooding deep.